nordic-institute/X-Road/doc/Protocols/pr-mess_x-road_message_protocol.md

 With UTF-8 encoding BOM (Byte Order Mark) bytes MAY be used in the beginning of XML message.
 Security servers MAY remove the BOM bytes when processing the message.

+### 2.7 Identifier Character Restrictions

+X-Road identifiers include, but are not restricted to:
+- Instance id
+- Member class
+- Member code
+- Subsystem code
+- Service code
+- Service version
+- Central service code
+- Security server code

+X-Road Message Protocol imposes some restrictions on the characters that can be used in X-Road identifiers.
+The following characters SHALL NOT be used in the identifier values:
+- Colon
+- Semicolon
+- Slash
+- Backslash
+- Percent
+- Path identifiers (such as /../)
+- Non-printable characters (tab, newline etc.)

 ## 3 Describing Services